felleslosninger/docs/_docs/ID-porten/oidc/oidc_protocol_tokeninfo.md

 |Http method:|POST|
 |Content-type:|application/x-www-form-urlencoded|

-The preregistered method of client authentication (token_endpoint_auth_method) must be used also on the /tokeninfo endpoint.
+The client calling /tokeninfo must be pre-registered, and must authenticate itself using the registered method of client authentication (ie `token_endpoint_auth_method`).

 The following JSON payload must be submitted: